 Fall and farmers markets go hand in hand.
 The Williamsburg Farmers Market in Colonial Williamsburg features 40 vendors focused on produce, prepared food, and farm-related products grown or made in Virginia.
 Since the market does not allow reselling, the vendor you speak with at the market will be the people who grew or made your products.
 Markets take place on Saturdays from 8 am to noon, rain or shine, on Duke of Gloucester Street and the P4 parking lot.

 In Yorktown, Yorktown Market Days are another Saturday morning option, with markets taking place at Riverwalk Landing.
-Along with produce, baked goods, art, and jewelry, visitors are treated to themed market days, including Paws on the River (October 25), the Maritime Festival (November 8-9), and the Harvest Festival (November 15).
-The markets run from 9 am to noon, with some days extending until 3 pm.
+Along with produce, baked goods, art, jewelry, and more, visitors are treated to themed market days, including the Fall Festival (October 10-11), Paws on the River (October 24), the Maritime Festival (November 14), and the Harvest Festival (November 21).
+The markets run from 9 am to 3 pm.

 Prime Time for Famous Attractions